 Time to throw out any misconceptions, or predictions for that matter.
-12 December is confirmed for a general election and it really is anyone’s game.
+12 December is getting closer and it really is anyone’s game.
 Well, apart from the marketing machines for each of the political parties, which are now working overtime to get the respective messages across TV, print and social media.
-Armed with their biggest weapon, data.
+Armed with their biggest weapons, data, deflection and deceit.

-It is all so last minute, will we have time for an effective general election campaign?
+It is all so last minute, will we have time for an effective general election marketing campaign?

 Like all major marketing objectives, the planning of this has been done months in advance of this decision.
 Although the situation with Brexit has been quite fluid, the political parties will have edged their bets on a general election happening sooner rather than later.